Rafit77/JIMU-control/docs/project/project-controls.md

 - **Edit project**: change name/description/thumbnail; allows Save | Cancel | Delete.
 - **Save**: write the current project to disk (no prompts if already has a path).
 - **Save As**: pick a new project folder/file and write to it.
+- **Revert**: reload the project from disk; any open calibration/config panels (e.g. servo/motor) must immediately reflect the reloaded values (or be closed if the module is no longer detected).

 ## Project storage rules
 - Projects stored in `./jimu_saves/`